cody-bounds/Digital-Forensics-Cookbook/DATA-SETS.md

 > [!TIP]
 > Hold the **CTRL** key when clicking on links to open the download in a new tab

-Please ensure the computer or storage drive you will be using has enough storage space to support the listed 'Uncompressed' size for each data set.
+Please ensure the computer or storage drive you are using has enough storage space to support the 'Uncompressed' size for each data set.

 > Total uncompressed size for all files combined = ~48.96GB